 LABOUR FILM FESTIVAL INTERNATIONAL CONTEST 2017

 Our 2017 festival will have an engaging new format that is built around an impressive shorts and feature length film contest.
 You can view the shortlisted films between 11:00-17:00 on Saturday 4th November at the Casa (Hope street).
 This venue, an old dockers pub, was born out of one of the longest and most heroic industrial struggles of the modern era.
 After the films, you can join us for a complimentary drinks reception at 17:00.
-BOOK TICKETS (to be added).
+FREE EVENT.
+BOOK TICKETS.

 To find out me about the contest follow this link.